Blog / Google Slides Activities: 8 Fun Ideas for Biology Lessons

 So.
 Many.
 Diagrams.

-For this reason, incorporating the labeling of diagrams into digital interactive notebooks not only helps students understand the material but also keeps all of the information organized.
+When we incorporate labeling diagrams into digital interactive notebooks, it not only helps students understand the material but also keeps all of the information organized.

 Picture of a computer with a Google Slides activity where students are asked to label a diagram of the carbon cycle.